DiviProject/docs/source/index.html.md

 Reward system payout

-* Staking (45%*)
+* Staking (45%)
-* Masternodes (45%*)
+* Masternodes (45%)
 * Treasury (8%)
 * Charity (2%)

-60 second blocks (10,080 per week)
+60 second blocks (1,008,000 per week)

-* 1250 coins minted per block first 2 years
+* 125,000 coins minted per block first 2 years
-* 1050 coins for 2 years
+* 105,000 coins for 2 years
-* 850 coins for 2 years
+* 85,000 coins for 2 years
-* 650 coins after that
+* 65,000 coins after that

-Note: 50 coins from every block accumulate for the weekly lottery block fund.
+Note: 5000 coins from every block accumulate for the weekly lottery block fund.

-*Divi uses a “See-Saw Algorithm”, which balances the payout between Stakers and Masternodes.
-These percentages will shift if coin holders tend to favor one over the other.
-This ensures that there’s a balance between the two types of network participants.

 Divi intends to roll out great new features on a regular basis, which we believe will keep our community excited, loyal, growing, and participating in the Divi ecosystem.

-### What can DIVI tokens be used for?
+### What can DIVI coins be used for?

 Divi is designed so that it’s primary function is as a currency.
 However, it also has utility:

 1. Spend them: The Divi Project is working to set up online stores to accept DIVI.
-At these locations, you’ll be able to spend your DIVI tokens for real world goods and services.
+At these locations, you’ll be able to spend your DIVI for real world goods and services.
-2. Earning tokens with masternodes:  Using the software and resources we will provide, users are able to earn more tokens.
+2. Earning DIVI with masternodes:  Using the software and resources we will provide, users are able to earn more coins.
 The masternode software users install on their computer becomes a useful part of the overall network maintaining, updating, and securing the Divi blockchain.
-The tokens earned are payment for use of your time, computer, electricity, and internet bandwidth.
+The coins earned are payment for use of your time, computer, electricity, and internet bandwidth.
-3. Earn tokens with a staked wallet:  Users who keep their tokens in the Divi wallet will earn more each week.
+3. Earn DIVI with a staked wallet:  Users who keep their coins in the Divi wallet will earn more each week.
 The wallet also supports the Divi network in different ways than the masternodes do.
 Like them, this takes time and resources.
-4. Participate in our Names/DNS System:  DIVI tokens can be used to purchase custom names that are used as your wallet addresses.
+4. Participate in our Names/DNS System:  DIVI coins can be used to purchase custom names that are used as your wallet addresses.

 ## User-Friendly “Smart Wallet”